Key Differentiators:

 | Special Feature | Simple Auto Milk | Front Access |

 Regardless of which machine you choose, both rely on internal grinders that are sensitive to oily beans.
-To keep your Philips or Gaggia out of the repair shop, stick to these non-oily selections.
+To keep your Philips and Gaggia out of the repair shop, stick to these non-oily selections.

 40% Arabica and 60% Robusta.